Astoria, Oregon

 Astoria is a port city in and the county seat of Clatsop County, Oregon, United States.
 The population was 10,181 at the 2020 census.
 Founded in 1811, Astoria is the oldest city in the state and was the first permanent American settlement west of the Rocky Mountains.
-The county is the northwest corner of Oregon, and Astoria is located on the south shore of the Columbia River, near where the river flows into the Pacific Ocean.
-The city is named for John Jacob Astor, an investor and entrepreneur from New York City, whose American Fur Company founded Fort Astoria at the site and established a monopoly in the fur trade in the early 19th century.
-Astoria was incorporated by the Oregon Legislative Assembly on October 20, 1856.
+(Note: The Presidio of San Diego and Mission San Diego de Alcalá, founded in 1769, formed the first European settlement in what is now California.)
+It is located on the south shore of the Columbia River in the northwest corner of Oregon, near where the river flows into the Pacific Ocean.

+Astoria is named for John Jacob Astor, an investor and entrepreneur from New York City whose American Fur Company founded Fort Astoria at the site and established a monopoly in the fur trade in the early 19th century.
+Astoria was incorporated by the Oregon Legislative Assembly on October 20, 1876.
 The city has a deepwater port, operated by the Port of Astoria, and lies across Youngs Bay from Astoria Regional Airport in Warrenton.
 The city is the headquarters of the Columbia River Bar Pilots, which helps vessels navigate the Columbia Bar at the mouth of the Columbia River.
 Astoria is at the western end of U.S. Route 30 and is served by U.S. Route 101, which travels across the Columbia River on the Astoria–Megler Bridge to neighboring Washington.